Skip to main content

 Discoverability terms

-Scan A run of the discoverability check — Onsomble sends each prompt to each selected AI model, captures the response, and produces the four scan views.
+Scan A run of the discoverability check.
+Onsomble sends each active prompt to each enabled AI model, captures the responses, and refreshes the Site’s insights.
 Scans can run ad-hoc or on a recurring schedule.
 Prompt A realistic question a customer might ask an AI assistant.
 Prompts are the inputs each scan runs against.
 A scan usually includes ten to fifteen prompts covering different customer intents.
 Prompt library The set of prompts Onsomble runs during scans for a Site.
 The library can be edited at any time to reflect changes in what customers are asking or what the business wants to measure.
-Model An AI assistant Onsomble queries during a scan — currently ChatGPT, Claude, Gemini, and Perplexity.
+Model An AI assistant Onsomble queries during a scan: currently ChatGPT, Claude, Gemini, and Perplexity.
 Each scan can target one model or multiple.
-Citation A mention of the business in an AI assistant’s response.
-Citation frequency — how often the business appears across a scan — is one of the core discoverability metrics.
-Citation benchmark A view that shows citation frequency for the business alongside each competitor, across models.
-The comparative framing is what makes citation counts useful.
-Share of voice When the business is mentioned, how much of the AI answer is about it — as opposed to competitors also mentioned in the same answer.
-Distinct from citation count: you can be cited often but have low share of voice if each mention is only a one-line reference.
+Citation A mention of the business in an AI assistant’s response, or a source the assistant links when making one.
+See References for how citations are analysed.
+Visibility How often the business appears in AI answers across the prompts in a scan.
+The foundational discoverability metric, tracked over time on the Brand Scorecard.
+Share of voice When the business is mentioned, how much of the AI answer is about it, as opposed to competitors mentioned in the same answer.
+Distinct from visibility: you can appear often but have low share of voice if each mention is only a one-line reference.
+Gap The remaining visibility opportunity: how far the business sits behind its strongest competitor.
+Lower is better.
+Health A composite score across visibility, citations, share of voice, and competitor gap.
+The single-number summary of a brand’s AI discoverability.
 Sentiment Whether descriptions of the business across a scan are positive, neutral, or negative.
 Most descriptions sit in neutral; the outliers are what warrant attention.
 Competitor A business Onsomble measures yours against during each scan.
 Competitors drive citation benchmarks, share of voice, and sentiment comparisons.
 See Setting up a scan.
-Recommendation A specific, prioritised action Onsomble suggests based on scan results — a content gap to close, an inaccuracy to correct, a positioning improvement to make, and so on.
+Recommendation A specific, prioritised action Onsomble suggests based on scan results: a content gap to close, an inaccuracy to correct, a positioning improvement to make, and so on.
 See Acting on recommendations.
+Ingestion The process Onsomble uses to crawl and understand a business’s website.
+Ingestion informs competitor suggestions and prompt suggestions.
+See Ingesting your website.

 Account and agency terms